 The interrupts sources are grouped into three groups: packet handler, chip status, and modem.
-The individual interrupts in these groups can be enabled/disabled in the interrupt property registers.
+The individual interrupts in these groups can be enabled/disabled in the interrupt property registers, 0101, 0102, and 0103.
 An interrupt must be enabled for it to trigger an event on the nIRQ pin.
-The interrupt group and the individual interrupts must be enabled.
+The interrupt group must be enabled as well as the individual interrupts in API property 0100.